BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_4_Understanding_the_Descriptor.md

-TODO:

-1. Revise Section: Understanding the Descriptor (3.5)
-   * New Content: Descriptor Wallets
-   * New Content: Complex Descriptors
-   * Consider: Breaking into Two Sections

-Legacy Wallets vs Descriptor Wallets

-Legacy wallets are wallet files in the BDB file format, created by old versions of Bitcoin Core (and can still be opened by new versions, for now).
-They're contrasted with descriptor wallets, which use the SQLite file format, which are created by newer versions of Bitcoin Core.

 # 3.4: Understanding the Descriptor

 You've got your wallet set up, but before we go further we're going to take a moment to really understand it.